dshavoc/aiml-assignment-11.1/README.md

 ## Next Steps
 * Procure better data with higher quality features, such as horsepower, and MSRP new.
 * Much of the data was thrown out because it didn't seem to fit a local linearization.
 Try creating multiple models that fit different regions of input space.
 Clustering could be used to identify the regions of input space and the number of models.
+* Transform weights back into terms of dollars by inverting the Standard Scaler and exponentiating the log of the price.